The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: The Multi-zone Model

 Classical \textit{one-zone} models of chemical evolution assume instantaneous mixing of metals in the star-forming ISM\ \citep[e.g.,][]{matteucci21}.
 The one-zone framework is a poor approximation of the Milky Way, where the radial metallicity gradient in the ISM is believed to reflect variations in GCE parameters \citep[e.g.,][]{tinsley80, boissier+prantzos99, palla+20, james+24}.
 Stars can also migrate several kpc over their lifetimes, mixing populations from different chemical environments across the Galaxy \citep{sellwood+binney02, schonrich-binney09, bird+13, minchev+13}.
 To account for these effects, multi-zone models stitch together multiple one-zone models while mixing stellar populations between zones \citep[e.g.,][]{matteucci+francois1989}.

 In these models, the Galaxy is divided into 200 rings, each representing a single 100\,pc zone.
-Each ring has a separate stellar population and gas supply.
+Each ring has a separate star formation rate, gas reservoir, gas inflow, and possible gas outflow.
 We initially assume the inside-out SFH from \JJ, where the star formation surface density $\dot{\Sigma}_\star$ is given by

 The rise time $\tau_\text{rise}=2$\,Gyr loosely describes when the star formation rate reaches a maximum, and $\tau_{\rm sfh}$ describes the decay time-scale of star formation, which increases with radius $R$. \JJ\ derive $\tau_{\rm sfh}(R)$ to fit the stellar age gradients measured by \citet{sanches20} from integral field spectroscopic surveys.
 At each $R$, the SFH is normalized to match the stellar surface density profile \citep[from][]{BHG16} assuming a total stellar mass of $5.17\times10^{10}\,\Mo$ \citep{LM15}.
 Star formation ends beyond a radius $R=15.5\,$kpc, but stellar populations are allowed to migrate as far as $R=20\,$kpc.
 The gas inflow is calculated to maintain the SFH for each radius and time, using an extension of the Kennicutt-Schmidt law \citep{kennicutt98} motivated by the combined observations of \citet{bigiel+10} and \citet{leroy+13} (see \JJ).
 The scaling of this relationship varies with time due to the redshift dependence of $\tau_\star$ in molecular gas observed by \citet{tacconi18}.